tyShinkle/md-tutorial/README.md

 #### Line breaks and Horizontal Rules

-To form a linke break in Markdown end a line with two spaces and then press 'enter' or 'return'.
+To form a line break in Markdown end a line with two spaces and then press 'enter' or 'return'.

 Horizontal rules such as those you see sepearating sections in this tutorial are created by typing `***` on the start of a line.